-ARB model hearings procedures must comply with Comptroller Rule 9.805 concerning ARB evidence exchange and retention and audiovisual equipment requirements.
+The ARB's adopted hearing procedures must comply with Comptroller Rule 9.805 concerning ARB evidence exchange and retention and audiovisual equipment requirements.
 The rule requires that ARB procedures include specific items that may vary by ARB.
 The rule addresses: